-Preparations are well under way for the premiere of Felicity Huxley-Miners’ new play In the Shadow of the Mountain, which has been specially selected for this month’s Who Runs the World? season of up-and-coming female playwrights at the King’s Head Theatre, before a full run at the Old Red Lion.
+Preparations are well under way for the premiere of Felicity Huxley-Miners’ new play In the Shadow of the Mountain, which premieres next month at the Old Red Lion.
 Read our interview below with Felicity about why she wanted to write about Borderline Personality Disorder and how women are taking charge culturally – and then get booking!

 Rob stands on the edge of oblivion just as the chaotic Ellie careers into his life.
 They desperately need each other but is Ellie, who’s struggling with her own Borderline Personality Disorder, really the best person to try and help?
 Sometimes you can only save one person.
 And it’s okay if that person is you.

 This touching, funny story explores a relationship born in the throes of a mental health crisis as a couple struggles to find their place in the world.

 In the Shadow of the Mountain is written by Felicity Huxley-Miners who also stars, playing BPD sufferer Ellie opposite David Shears as Rob.
 The premiere production is directed by Richard Elson and presented by Instinct Theatre and Quantum Frolic Theatre.